2010–11 New Jersey Devils season

-The 2010–11 New Jersey Devils season was the 37th season for the National Hockey League franchise that was established on June 11, 1974, and 29th season since the franchise relocated from Colorado prior to the 1982–83 NHL season.
+The 2010–11 New Jersey Devils season was the 37th season for the National Hockey League (NHL) franchise that was established on June 11, 1974, and 29th season since the franchise relocated from Colorado prior to the 1982–83 NHL season.

 The Devils posted a regular season record of 38 wins, 39 losses and 5 overtime/shootout losses for 81 points, failing to qualify for the Stanley Cup playoffs for the first time since the 1995–96 season, ending their 13-season playoff streak.
 This was the first time the Devils finished the season with a losing record since the 1990–91 season.
 Their 174 goals scored were the lowest ever amount for the Devils in a non-lockout shortened season.

 Off-season

 On April 26, 2010, Jacques Lemaire announced that he would retire from coaching.
 On June 17, the New Jersey Devils announced that John MacLean would become the 19th head coach in the franchise's history.
 On June 29, the Devils announced that former NHL player Adam Oates will be the assistant coach for the team for the 2010–11 season.

 On July 19, Ilya Kovalchuk re-signed with the Devils to a 17-year, $102 million contract.
 The contract was front-loaded with minimal payments in the last few seasons, when Kovalchuk would be in his 40s and unlikely to play.
 The deal was subsequently rejected by the NHL as a circumvention of the NHL collective bargaining agreement.
 The Devils stated after the NHL rejection that they would appeal the decision under the "collective bargaining agreement" process.
 On August 8, arbitrator Richard Bloch upheld the NHL's rejection of the contract, rendering Kovalchuk an unrestricted free agent again.
 On September 4, the Devils re-submitted another contract to the NHL worth $100 million to be paid over 15 years.
 The deal was approved by the NHL the following week as part of an NHL–National Hockey League Players' Association agreement concerning contracts over five years in length.